 Will you have a private Facebook group so I can engage with you and others in the course?

 I have given this question A LOT of thought, because I know its the norm in online courses.
-However, I rarely log in to Facebook anymore because the climate has lately been pretty volatile and I find that I can not keep track of the ways it is continuously changing.
-With my business and workload, I know I will not be able to monitor questions as effectively as email.
+However at this time, I am more quickly and able to monitor questions effectively with email.
 So the answer is at this time no, but if you have questions regarding content in the course you can ask me directly via email.